WHO WILL FOLLOW THIS NOTICE

 At Your Request.
 We may disclose information when requested by you.
 This disclosure at your request may require your written authorization.

 For Treatment.
-We may use your medical information to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, technicians, or other health care professionals who are involved in your care.
-Other health care professionals may also share medical information about you in order to coordinate and manage your treatment.
-We also may disclose medical information about you to authorized individuals and/or entities outside of Implantable Provider Group, Inc. who may be involved in your medical care.
+We may use your PHI to provide you with medical treatment or services.
+We may disclose PHI about you to doctors, nurses, technicians, or other health care professionals who are involved in your care.
+Other health care professionals may also share PHI about you in order to coordinate and manage your treatment.
+We also may disclose PHI about you to authorized individuals and/or entities outside of Implantable Provider Group, Inc. who may be involved in your medical care.
 For example, we may discuss your PHI with your surgeon to determine the correct type and size of implantable device for you.

 For Payment.
-We may use and disclose medical information about you to determine your insurance benefits, to submit charges to you or your insurance company for the care and services you receive, and to facilitate payment for the services provided to you.
+We may use and disclose PHI about you to determine your insurance benefits, to submit charges to you or your insurance company for the care and services you receive, and to facilitate payment for the services provided to you.
 For example, your insurance company may need to know about the surgery you received in order to provide payment for the surgery.
-We may also use and disclose medical information about you to obtain prior approval or to determine whether your insurance will cover the treatment.
+We may also use and disclose PHI about you to obtain prior approval or to determine whether your insurance will cover the treatment.

 For Health Care Operations.
-We may use and disclose medical information about you for other health care operations.
+We may use and disclose PHI about you for other health care operations.
 Health care operations include all of the functions of Implantable Provider Group, Inc. necessary to run the company and to provide services to you.
-For example, we may use medical information in connection with quality assurance review and improvement activities.
-As another example, we may share your PHI with individuals in patient relations to resolve any complaints that you may have and to ensure patient satisfaction.
+For example, we may use PHI in connection with quality assurance review and improvement activities.
+As another example, we may share your PHI with individuals in patient relations to resolve any complaints that you may have and to ensure patient satisfaction

 De-Identified Data and Limited Data Sets.
-We may use or disclose your medical information to create de-identified information or to create Limited Data Sets of PHI.
-Under the HIPAA Privacy rule the method that may be used for de-identification conforms to Sections 164.514(b) and(c) of the Privacy Rule contain the implementation specifications that we follow to meet the de-identification standard.
+We may use or disclose your PHI to create de-identified information or to create Limited Data Sets of PHI.
+45 C.F.R.
+Sections 164.514(b) and(c) contain the implementation specifications that we follow to meet the de-identification standard.